And now for something completely different and unexpected for Thanksgiving: roasted corn cheesecake with cranberry blueberry compote.

 To Unmold the Cake and Serve

 Thank you for spending time with me today.
-Enjoy the roasted corn cheesecake, and if you have any questions, don’t hesitate to get in touch.
+Enjoy the cheesecake, and if you have any questions, don’t hesitate to get in touch.
 I’m happy to help.

 Take care, and have a lovely day.